 - During the test, could other factors like parent or therapist expectations have influenced the results?
 What about the placebo effect?

-- Was a control group, which didn’t get the treatment, used in the test?
+- Was a control group, which didn’t get the therapy, used in the test?
 Did participants have an equal chance of being in the control group or therapy group?

-- Have other people tested this intervention and come up with the same results?
+- Have other people tested this therapy and come up with the same results?

-You might also like to find out more about the science behind the intervention:
+You might also like to find out more about the science behind the therapy:

-- What theory or knowledge underlies the intervention?
+- What theory or knowledge underlies the therapy?
 For example, is it based on neurobiology, behaviour psychology, cognitive psychology and so on?